Tinker0425/PetFinderAPI/README.md

 *Image Created Using AI
 ---

+UPNEXT - the csv is downloading, but the BigQuery raw is on the single file, it needs to be all PLUS the new file... or not?
+Each day is what 100k? figure size first...Then match that it is big data and good for project...work with DBT and looker too with smaller data.

 ## :question: Problem description

 The **problem** is the challenge of handling, processing, and visualizing pet adoption data from